vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 SetEnv  SYMFONY__DATABASE__USER value
 SetEnv  SYMFONY__DATABASE__PASS value
 ```
-You'll want to update each value to match `envvars.sh` and add this to your <a href="http://symfony.com/doc/current/cookbook/configuration/external_parameters.html" target="_new">VirtualHosts</a> block in httpd.conf.
+Update each value to match `envvars.sh` (notice no equals sign here) and add these directives to your <a href="http://symfony.com/doc/current/cookbook/configuration/external_parameters.html" target="_new">VirtualHost</a> in httpd.conf.

-Since you're in VirtualHost make sure your DocumentRoot is the `web` folder of your project `DocumentRoot '/the/path/to/fresh/web'`.
+Since you're already in VirtualHost, make sure to point your DocumentRoot at the `web` folder of your project `DocumentRoot '/the/path/to/fresh/web'`.

-Make sure to restart the server so the changes will be available.
+Restart the server and make the changes available.

 ### Check your installation

-Nice, browse to [http://localhost/app_dev.php/](http://localhost/app_dev.php/) and make sure you see the Welcome screen and also check <a href="http://localhost/config.php" target="_new">http://localhost/config.php</a> to make sure you meet the requirements.
+Nice, browse to [http://localhost/app_dev.php/](http://localhost/app_dev.php/) and make sure you see the Welcome screen and check <a href="http://localhost/config.php" target="_new">http://localhost/config.php</a> that your server is well configured.

 ## Open up PagodaBox